310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Chiaki cryalmost %}
 Whenever there’s a photoshoot, I often get scolded and told, “Quit doing transformation poses!
-Your arms and legs are so loud!” — But it’s completely unintentional!
+Your arms and legs are so obnoxious!” — But it’s completely unintentional!
 Believe me!
 {% endbubble %}

 {% bubble Midori worried0 %}
-So Morisawa-senpai’s mouth isn’t the only thing that’s loud, even his arms and legs are…
+So Morisawa-senpai’s mouth isn’t the only thing that’s obnoxious, even his arms and legs are…

 Doesn’t Sengoku-kun sometimes accidentally sing in a ninja-like way too, and then blush in embarrassment over it…?[^9]
 {% endbubble %}